Composing Parts for Expressive Object Generation: Conclusion

-\textbf{Part Discovery and Segmentation.} Part Discovery and Attribution were an integral part of computer vision pipelines classically, as these approaches were robust to view point variations~\cite{maji2013fine, Vedaldi_2014_CVPR, DBLP:conf/bmvc/LazebnikSP04}.
+\textbf{Part Discovery and Segmentation.} Part Discovery and Attribution were an integral part of computer vision pipelines classically, as these approaches were robust to viewpoint variations~\cite{maji2013fine, Vedaldi_2014_CVPR, DBLP:conf/bmvc/LazebnikSP04}.
 In deep learning, the unsupervised (self-supervised) approaches for part discovery like SCOPS~\cite{hung2019scops} and Unsup-Parts~\cite{choudhury2021unsupervised} became popular as they generalize to object parts across categories.
-In this work, we go one step ahead and operate in zero shot unsupervised part segmentation, where we generate part masks from large Text-2-Image diffusion models.
+In this work, we go one step ahead and operate in a zero-shot unsupervised part segmentation setting, generating part masks from T2I models.

-\textbf{Controllable Image Generation.} Masks along with bounding boxes, edge maps, depth maps etc. have been explored to control the generations of text-2-image diffusion models~\cite{li2023gligen, zhang2023adding, bhat2023loosecontrol} in addition to text.
-Further, various other approaches~\cite{alaluf2023cross, tewel2024training, voynov2023p+, agarwal2023astar, chefer2023attend} achieve control of image semantics, through modulating diffusion models.
-Despite this the text-2-image generation control at object part level is unexplored, which we do in our work PartCraft.
+\textbf{Controllable Image Generation.} Masks, bounding boxes, edge maps, depth maps, etc., have been explored to control the generations of text-to-image diffusion models~\cite{li2023gligen, zhang2023adding, bhat2023loosecontrol, dahary2024yourself, parihar2024precisecontrol,parihar2024text2place} in addition to text.
+Further, various other approaches~\cite{alaluf2023cross, tewel2024training, voynov2023p+, agarwal2023astar, chefer2023attend, agarwal2024training, wang2023tokencompose, parihar2024balancing} achieve control of image semantics through modulating diffusion models.
+Despite this, the text-to-image generation control at the object part level is under-explored; a recent work~\cite{ng2024partcraft} tries to do it in a controlled supervised setup using part-masks.
+Contrary to that, in our work PartComposer we explore a generalized training-free zero-shot setting.